DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-09-Were_offering_protection.md

 ---

-That night, Jason lay in bed, the card sitting on his nightstand.
+Jason sat on the couch, the card sitting on his nightstand.

 *You could still call,* RAE said.